pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 > BUILD_TUPLE(count)
 Creates a tuple consuming count items from the stack, and pushes the resulting tuple onto the stack.

 In our case, our signature will be a *little* different due to the way we create `Instruction` objects, but the gist of it will be the same.
-Instead of passing in `count`, we pass in an object with a little extra bookeeping, and of course, we deal with turning regular old python objects into TorchDynamo notions:
+Instead of passing in `count`, we pass in an object with a little extra bookkeeping, and of course, we deal with turning regular old python objects into TorchDynamo notions:

 ```
 def BUILD_TUPLE(self, inst):